converged-computing/ensemble-operator/docs/getting_started/algorithms.md

 | scaleChecks | number of subsequent checks with queue at current or larger size to warrant scaling up or down | 5 | integer |

 For `scaleUpStrategy` we currently are scoping the chose to one job (although that can change) as a more conservative approach.
+The order is somewhat redundant to the scale up strategy, but remember that it's chosen at the onset of submit.
+If we add other algorithms to run on the server, this is subject to change as the jobs run.

 - **smallestJob**: choose the smallest size to scale up by, up to the cluster max size.
 - **largestJob**: choose the largest job to scale up by, up to the cluster max size (in practice this does not guarantee to run that sized job).